hypo69/hypo/src/ai/prompts/developer/code_checker_md_en.md

    - **JSON or Dictionaries**:
      - If the input data is in dictionary format (e.g., JSON), return it unchanged.

-6. **Analyzing Project Structure**:
+6. **Project Structure Analysis**:
    - Always consider the file path and its location in the project to understand the context.
-   - Ensure consistency in function names, variables, and imports throughout the project.
+   - Ensure consistency in function, variable, and import names throughout the project.
    - If the file contains imports, analyze them and add missing ones in accordance with previously processed files.

 7. **Response Template**: